-The irony of asbestos use has often been pointed out: once much in use for its defensive properties as an insulator, fire retardant etc., heavily employed because it seemed the ideal solution to protect humans from disaster, asbestos itself turned out to be an immense health hazard for those who came into contact with it.
+The irony of asbestos use has often been pointed out: once much in use for its defensive properties as an insulator, fire retardant, etc., heavily employed because it seemed the perfect solution to alleviate the risk of potential fires in case of a malfunction or an attack, asbestos itself turned out to be an immense health hazard for those service members who came into contact with it.

-Servicemen and women employed in the U.S. Air Forces were among those most at risk, as a number of specific items in the Air Forces inventory used asbestos in various products that needed insulation, such as brake pads, engine heat shields, wiring insulation etc., which are virtually omnipresent in airplanes.
-They are, however, not the only asbestos-containing products.
+Servicemen and women employed in the U.S. Air Forces were among those at risk, as a number of specific items in the Air Forces inventory used asbestos in various products virtually omnipresent in airplanes that needed insulation, such as:

 Whenever maintenance work was performed on an aircraft, or whenever repair work was conducted on buildings, asbestos fibers were released into the air and were most likely inhaled.